ZouYang31/causalfusion/README.md

 This project includes visualizations of synthetic control and equi-confounding results.
 All output graphs are stored in the `graphs/` directory.

+- `reference_domain_plot.png`: Visualization of covariate balancing and synthetic fit for reference units.
 - `target_domain_plot.png`: Visualization of estimated outcomes and treatment effects in the target domain.
+- `reference_placebo_test_plot.png`: Visualization of estimated outcomes and treatment effects in the target domain.
-- `reference_domain_plot.png`: Visualization of covariate balancing and synthetic fit for reference units.
+- `target_placebo_test_plot.png`: Visualization of covariate balancing and synthetic fit for reference units.

 ### Example: Synthetic Reference Domain Plot